MorpheusAIs/Morpheus/English-Guides/Morpheus Capital Providers Contract Guide.md

 - stETH Contract: [0xae7ab96520de3a18e5e111b5eaab095312d7fe84](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84)

 ## How to get stETH?
 First a user must get staked ETH from [Lido](https://lido.fi/).
-You can easily get this by swapping ETH for stETH on the Ethereum mainnet by following intructions at their website.
+You can easily get this by swapping ETH for stETH on the Ethereum mainnet by following instructions at their website.

 A user may also buy stETH on different exchanges that support it.